-The Snæfellsnes Peninsula is a genuine rival to the Golden Circle and South Island as the “best” trip to take from a Reykjavík base, with an amazing combination of gigantic glaciers, photogenic mountains, plunging waterfalls and lava fields all contained within a well paved region that’s just over an hour’s drive away from the capital.
+The Snæfellsnes Peninsula is a genuine rival to the Golden Circle and South Iceland as the “best” trip to take from a Reykjavík base, with an amazing combination of gigantic glaciers, photogenic mountains, plunging waterfalls and lava fields all contained within a well-paved region that’s just over an hour’s drive away from the capital.

 Borgarnes is a good place for a pitstop, as it is home to the excellent two part Settlement Centre museum, as well as offering a splendid view of the road bridge across Borgarfjörður.

 It’s just north of Borgarnes that the turn off the Ring Road onto Route 54 and the road to Snæfellsnes will appear.